MAIF/otoroshi/manual/src/main/paradox/plugins/built-in-plugins.md

 # Built-in plugins

 Otoroshi next provides some plugins out of the box.
-Here is the available plugins with their documentation and reference configuration
+Here is the available plugins with their documentation and reference configuration.

+<div id="plugins-container"></div>

 @@@ div { .ng-plugin .plugin-hidden .pl #otoroshi.next.plugins.AdditionalHeadersIn }